About Ensemble Zar

 About the musicians

-Each musician is an award-wining master and rebel of his/her own tradition with a natural feel for performing in transcultural contexts.
+Each musician is an award-winning master and rebel of his/her own tradition with a natural feel for performing in trans-cultural contexts.
 Many of whom perform Western classical repertoire as well as traditional Eastern music (folk or classical art music), especially arranged or in its monodic form.
 All have toured the world performing in prestigious venues such as New York's Carnegie Hall, Southbank, Wigmore Hall, and the renowned Lebanese singer, Fairouz.